• WORK

 photographers: erieta attali, jp crousse

-prizes: Bienal Panamericana de Quito BAQ 2016 - Prize for Architectural Design / XII Bienal del Perú - first prize - culture
+prizes: Woman of the Year Award for Sandra Barclay / Leading Culture Destination - LCD Award / Best Architectural Design Prize - Bienal Panamericana de Quito BAQ 2016 / XII Bienal del Perú - first prize - culture building

 An archaeological museum must find the delicate balance between heritage conservation exposed and release to the public.
 A site museum, as the Paracas, acquires the additional challenge of having to integrate into the landscape that was the cradle of this culture, which is now part of the most important biological and landscaping reserve of the Peruvian coastal desert.

 The project is implemented practically on the ruins of what was its predecessor, destroyed by an earthquake in 2007.
 It retakes its rectangular geometry and compactness.
-A crack or flaw breaks in this volume, separating the museum and conservation spaces from the ones dedicated to interaction and learning (workshops, meeting rooms and services).
-The different access to these spaces are located along this "crack".
+A crack or flaw breaks in this volume, separating the museum and conservation spaces from the ones dedicated to interaction and learning (workshops, meeting rooms, and services).
+The different accesses to these spaces are located along this "crack".

-A seemingly contradictory hybridization between the labyrinthine spatiality, used by the ancient Peruvians, and the fluid and dynamic contemporary spatiality, is explored in the interior.
+A seemingly contradictory hybridization between the Precolumbian labyrinthine organization, and the fluid, dynamic contemporary space, is explored in the interior.

-The environmental harshness of the Paracas Desert and the preservation requirements of the collection are solved with a "environmental regulator device", that defines the architectural volumes and spaces.
-This device allows to provide controlled natural and artificial light, natural ventilation and cooling, and act as a transition space between exhibition rooms.
+The environmental harshness of the Paracas Desert and the preservation requirements of the collection are solved with an "environmental regulator device", that defines the architectural volumes and spaces.
+This device allows providing controlled natural and artificial light, natural ventilation and cooling, and act as a transition space between exhibition rooms.
 Its geometry reinterprets the motifs of the Paracas textiles, which were its most outstanding technological and artistic expressions.

 PLACE OF REMEMBRANCE